Ruaridhmacdonald26/Ruaridhmacdonald26/README.md

 ## About Me

-I'm a 14 year old who is currently learning about AI and python.
+I'm a 14 year old who is currently learning about AI and Python.

 ## My Projects